The John E. Chance II Memorial Library was designed by Kevin J. Gossen in 1998. The library's design is symbolic of a mother nurturing her child.

-Mission and Goals:
+Mission and Goals

-The library is a dynamic environment that provides a broad range of learning services and media resources to the children and patrons of Our Lady of Fatima School and community.
+The library is a dynamic environment that provides a broad range of learning services and media resources to the children and patrons of Our Lady of Fatima School and the community.
 The mission yields a true love of reading while integrating quality learning with classroom curriculum.

 7:30am - 3:00pm

-If there is a scheduled class in the library, students with a library pass can still return or check out books with the help of the Librarian or Librarian Assistant at the circulation desk.
+If there is a scheduled class in the library, students with a library pass can still return or check out books with the help of the librarian or librarian assistant at the circulation desk.

-Pre-K students visit the library for 20 minutes once a week
+*Pre-K students visit the library for 20 minutes once a week.

 *K-5th grade students receive 50 minute bi-weekly instruction designated as Schedule A and B. Additional flexible scheduling is available as needed.